Treaty of Union: Union of the Crowns (1603)

 Queen Elizabeth I of England and Ireland, last monarch of the Tudor dynasty, died without issue on 24 March 1603, and the throne fell at once (and uncontroversially) to her first cousin twice removed, James VI of Scotland, a member of the House of Stuart and the only son of Mary, Queen of Scots.
 By the Union of the Crowns in 1603 he assumed the throne of the Kingdom of England and the Kingdom of Ireland as King James I. This personal union lessened the constant English fears of Scottish cooperation with France in a feared French invasion of England.
 After this personal union, the new monarch, James I and VI, sought to unite the Kingdom of Scotland and the Kingdom of England into a state which he referred to as "Great Britain".
-Nevertheless, Acts of Parliament attempting to unite the two countries failed in 1606, 1667, and 1689.
+Nevertheless, the Acts of Parliament attempted to unite the two countries.
+James I and VI died in 1625 and was succeeded by his second son Charles I.